jmeridth/template-repo/README.md

-# jm-template-repo
+# Template Repository

-My personal GitHub Repository template repository
+My personal GitHub Repository template.

 If you use this, please search for `jmeridth*` and replace with your own GitHub username and/or email address.